vivekkushwaha373/CSSproject1_study_sync/README.md

-This is my first project of CSS
+This is my first project of CSS hai